 Product-Based Targeting: Amazon Ads allows businesses to target customers based on the products they are searching for and buying on Amazon.
-This ensures that businesses are reaching customers who are already interested in their products.
+This ensures that businesses reach customers who are already interested in their products.

 High Conversion Rates: Amazon Ads have been shown to have higher conversion rates compared to other advertising platforms, making it a valuable investment for businesses looking to drive sales.

-Customer Intent: Amazon Ads capture customer intent, as users are actively searching for and buying products on Amazon.
+Customer Intent: Amazon Ads capture customer intent, as users actively search for and buy products on Amazon.
 This means that businesses can reach customers who are in the buying mindset and ready to make a purchase.

 Competitive Cost: Amazon Ads can be competitive in terms of cost per click compared to other advertising platforms like Google Ads.

-Limited Ad Formats: Amazon Ads may not offer as much flexibility in ad formats compared to other platforms like Facebook and Google.
+Limited Ad Formats: Amazon Ads may not offer as much flexibility in ad formats as other platforms like Facebook and Google.

 Competitive Landscape: Amazon Ads is a highly competitive platform, with many businesses competing for the same audience.
 This can make it difficult for businesses to stand out and get their ads seen.

-Limited Reach: Amazon Ads are limited to Amazon’s platform, which may not reach as wide of an audience compared to other platforms like Facebook and Google.
+Limited Reach: Amazon Ads are limited to Amazon’s platform, which may not reach as wide an audience as other platforms like Facebook and Google.

 Expensive Cost Per Click: While Amazon Ads can be competitive in terms of cost per click, they can also be expensive for certain industries and keywords.